 5.2.1 General

-NOTE: The following description in this clause presumes XML-encoding of the metadata units comprising the MBS User Service Announcement/Description.
+The following description in this clause presumes XML-encoding of the metadata units comprising the MBS User Service Announcement/Description.

 5.2.2 User Service Bundle Description metadata unit

-The MBS User Service Bundle Description metadata unit is conveyed by an MBS User Service Bundle Description document.
-The root element of the MBS User Service Bundle Description document is bundleDescription.
+The root element of the MBS User Service Bundle Description metadata unit is bundleDescription element.
 This element is of type bundleDescriptionType.
-The bundleDescription element contains one or several userServiceDescription child elements.
+The bundleDescription element contains one userServiceDescription child elements.

-5.2.3 User Service Description
+5.2.3 User Service Description metadata unit

 The root element of the MBS User Servive Description metadata unit is the userServiceDescription element.
 Each userServiceDescription element shall signal a unique identifier in its @serviceId attribute and this shall be of URI format.